iamsecb/dev-day-journal/docs/insights/2023/18-05-2023/linux-primer.md

 #### NAT

+The article linked above describes it best:

+> Before going to the external network, packets originated by the containers will get their source IP addresses replaced with the host's external interface address.
+The host also will track all the existing mappings and on arrival, it'll be restoring the IP addresses before forwarding packets back to the containers.

+This is achieved by the following `iptables` rule:

 ```bash
 sudo sysctl net.ipv4.ip_forward=1
 sudo iptables -t nat -A POSTROUTING -s 172.18.0.0/16 -o eth0 -j MASQUERADE
 ```

+This rule ensures that any packet originating from the `172.18.0.0/16` network and going out through the `eth0` interface will have its source IP address changed to match the IP address of the `eth0` interface.
+This allows devices in the `172.18.0.0/16` network to communicate with the internet using the IP address of the `eth0` interface.

+To be continued..

 ### Summary